Search All Doctors and Providers Affiliated with WakeMed.

 Find a Service Location

-The American Society of Metabolic and Bariatric Surgery (ASMBS) recommends that all weight loss surgery patients take a bariatric-formulated multivitamin daily.
+The American Society of Metabolic and Bariatric Surgery (ASMBS) recommends that all bariatric surgery patients take a bariatric-formulated multivitamin daily.

 Please speak with your bariatric provider about returning to other pre-operative supplements after surgery.
 If you have questions or concerns regarding vitamin and mineral supplementation, please speak with one of our registered dietitians or your bariatric surgeon.